biotia/geoseeq_api_client/README.md

 #### Download Short Read Sequencing data from one sample in a project as a set of FASTQ files

+This command will download data [from this project.](https://portal.geoseeq.com/sample-groups/ed59b913-91ec-489b-a1b9-4ea137a6e5cf/samples)

 ```
 $ geoseeq download sample-results --module-name "short_read::paired_end" GeoSeeq "Example CLI Project" "s1"
 ```